-To access these databases remotely you will need the 14 digit number on the back of your Newport Public Library issued library card.
+To access these databases remotely you will need the 14 digit number on the back of your Newport Public Library issued library card. = Newport Public Library card required for access. = Only available while in the library.
 If you have any questions, you can ask a librarian.

 A core resource for scholarly information across a range of disciplines.
 Includes thousands of journals, with content either available in full-text or abstracted and indexed.

 An online information resource for Rhode Island residents.
 Databases offered are particularly useful for students, jobseekers, librarians, and educators.

 A reference and marketing database providing access to millions of residential and business records.
 Use to find businesses and jobs, access resume and cover letter templates, build mailing lists, or conduct market research.

 A do-it-yourself resource for repairing and maintaining domestic and imported vehicles manufactured between 1954 and today.
 Includes step-by-step photos, video overviews, wiring diagrams, service bulletins, and other resources.

 Contains full-text biographies of notable figures, including well-known artists, athletes, scientists, and political leaders.
 Global in scope.
 Search by name or browse the database’s 30 categories to identify personalities of interest.

 Designed to support the information needs of patients and to foster an overall understanding of health-related topics.
 Covers all key areas of health and wellness, from mainstream medicine to complementary, holistic, and integrated medicine.

 An online library of education research and information maintained by the U.S. Department of Education’s Institute of Education Sciences.
 Provides article, reports, and data for people interested in learning more about the theory and practice of education.